EdgeFirstAI/documentation/docs/models/fusion/deployment/raivin.md

 * model name: Pass the specific model that will be downloaded to the device.
 Usually this is `fusion.tflite`.
 * download path (optional): Specify the path to download the model.
 If not provided, it will download to the current working directory.

-Please see [EdgeFirst Client](../../../perception/studio.md) For more information on using the client via command line.
+You can find more information on using the [EdgeFirst Client](../../../perception/studio.md) in the command line.

 ## Visit the Web UI Service